 When meeting those younger than you in college, invite them out and have them hang out with your friends for a bit.
 These little gestures of friendship are sure to have an impact on a freshman who is still learning the ropes of college.
 It will cement your place as someone they will remember, and establishing yourself as a social leader goes a long way in life.

 Don’t forget that some 19-year-old that you were kind to during college may turn out to be the CEO of an amazing startup venture … you’d like to be invited to play, wouldn’t you?

 We’re in the internet-world, so you want to include internet things in your networking.

 Social media is an excellent way to reach out and build relations with plenty of new people.
 There are a few specific sites that provide an especially useful way of networking.
-One I cannot recommend highly enough is LinkedIn.
+And there also are websites, like themarketingheaven.com, which help you bolster your presence on those social media websites.
+One social media website I cannot recommend highly enough is LinkedIn.

 LinkedIn is an excellent tool because it virtually connects for you based on your credentials.
 So, what you should be doing is making your profile on LinkedIn one that fully represents who you are.
 This type of networking is indispensable in today’s technological world.

 Some other ways to network online (and there are plenty) are: